UKPLab/icmi2018-multimodal-debates/README.md

 The debate is segmented into turns, where each turn consists of a politician talking without a major interruption by the other politician or one of the journalists.
 Small interruptions can occur though.
+So, the first step for preprocessing the debate video file is to segment it in turns.